 Permission to make digital or hard copies of all or part of this work for personal or classroom use is granted without fee provided that copies are not made or distributed for profit or commercial advantage and that copies bear this notice and the full citation on the first page.
 Copyrights for components of this work owned by others than ACM must be honored.
 Abstracting with credit is permitted.
 To copy otherwise, or republish, to post on servers or to redistribute to lists, requires prior specific permission and/or a fee.
 Request permissions from Permissions@acm.org.

-UbiComp '15, September 07-11, 2015, Osaka, Japan term; and 2) behavioral breakpoints, which capture the specific points in the term when a student's behavioral pattern shows a directional change (i.e., the point when their class attendance increases or decreases).
+To be presented at ACM Conference on Ubiquitous Computing (UbiComp 2015), Osaka, Japan from Sep.
+7-11, 2015 of the term; and 2) behavioral breakpoints, which capture the specific points in the term where a student experiences an individual behavior change (e.g., increase or decrease).
 The time series analysis of student behavioral streams and these change metrics are used as input to correlation analysis and prediction of GPA.
 Finally, we propose for the first time a model that can predict a student's cumulative GPA using automatic behavioral sensing data from smartphones.
 We use the Lasso (Least Absolute Shrinkage and Selection Operator) [40] regularized linear regression model as our predictive model.
 Our prediction model indicates that students with better grades are more conscientious, study more, experience positive moods across the term but register a drop in positive affect after the midterm point, experience lower levels of stress as the term progresses, are less social in terms of conversations during the evening period, and experience change in their conversation duration patterns later in the term.
 The predicted GPA strongly correlates with the ground truth with r = 0.81 and p < 0.001, mean absolute error (MAE) of 0.179, and R^2 of 0.559, which measures the goodness of fit of a model and indicates that our model explained 56% of the variance in students' GPAs.
-We do this without the use of any prior data that has been traditionally used for academic assessment [15,22,25], such as IQ and standardized test results (e.g., SAT scores).
-As a result, our work opens the door to predict academic performance using passive sensing data from smartphones.
+We do this without the use of any prior data that has been traditionally used for academic assessment [15, 22, 25], such as IQ and standardized test results (e.g., SAT scores).
+As a result, our work opens the door to using passive sensing data from smartphones as a predictor of academic performance.

 The StudentLife study [43] looked at correlations between academic performance and the averages of the low level sensor data (i.e., activity, conversation, and mobility) for all students across a term.
-StudentLife did not, however, study the time series of each individual behavior, nor analyze the individual differences distinguishing high and low performers.
+StudentLife did not, however, study the time series of each individual behavior, nor analyze the individual differences between high and low performers.
 The SmartGPA study advances the state-of-the-art by inferring new behaviors, proposes new behavioral change metrics, discovering new correlations, and showing for the first time that passive smartphone sensing data can be used to accurately predict GPA.